hafio/solace-psg/demo-rtsp-streaming-cascade-with-pubsubplus/README.md

 cd basic_pipelines
 python detection_rtsp.py
 ```
 > all files above are in the corresponding repositories.
-The code in `detection_rtsp.py` is not fine-tuned or tweak and simply a MVP/POC.
+The code in `detection_rtsp.py` is MVP/POC.

 ## Option 2B: Using DeGirum + Hailo Models + Raspberry Pi AI HAT+